-Although some employees may view monitoring software as a lack of employer trust, you can mitigate this concern by discussing your monitoring policies with your team and explaining the reasons behind them.
-Instead of using UAM to micromanage employees and discipline unproductive workers, use it to improve your business.
-Be transparent with employees about their activity, reward high performers, and create improvement plans for areas where workers are lacking.
+Although some employees may view monitoring software as a sign of employer distrust, you can mitigate this concern by discussing your monitoring policies with your team and explaining the reasons behind them.
+[Learn more about why your employees should know you monitor them.]

 Editor’s note: Looking for the right employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Your UAM software can include a multitude of features, depending on what benefits you want from it.
 It can perform functions like recording video for surveillance, capturing files and screenshots, logging keystrokes, and tracking mouse, keyboard and network activity.

 “UAM software reviews in real time what files, applications, devices, servers, networks, websites, internal drives, external drives, etc., are being accessed, what is being accessed and by whom,” Trust said.
 “It can also show if and what documents are being uploaded and downloaded during this review.”

 UAM data is often recorded in real time, but it can be configured to display filtered results for a particular date, time or set of files.

 Instead of using UAM to micromanage staffers and discipline unproductive workers, use it to improve your business.
 Communicate with employees about their activity, reward high performers and create performance improvement plans for areas where team members are lacking.